morbis02/rockserv2/README.md

 https://www.fuzzem.com/downloads/strawberry-perl-5.16.3.1-64bit.msi

 Clone or Copy this GIT repository.

-Instructions are going to be based on everything running of C:\rockserv2
+Instructions are going to be based on everything running out of C:\rockserv2

 Install bitnami wampstack 7.4.8.0 with all the default options, set a root password for the mysql database (pick anything you wish)